IITH-Compilers/Whippersnapper-2.0/README.md

 	sudo apt install tshark
 	cd /usr/share/wireshark/
 	nano init.lua  -- In line 29 set disable_lua = true
-	change line 27 of latency_new.sh according to the feature being tested.
+	change line 30 of latency_new.sh according to the feature being tested.
 ```
 **Run Test**
 ```
-	sudo ./latency_new.sh -- give desired no of packets and version, ex: 10000, 16`
+	sudo ./latency_new.sh -- give desired no of packets and version, ex: 10000, 16
 ```
+The results will be saved in latency.csv<br />

 ## Working
 The above script is to automate the testing of a feature completely.
 The actual process going on is